Getting Started with Exadata Cloud Infrastructure Deployment

 You can also choose non-rolling maintenance to update database and storage servers.
 The non-rolling maintenance method first updates your storage servers at the same time, then your database servers at the same time.
 Although non-rolling maintenance minimizes maintenance time, it incurs full system downtime while the storage servers and database servers are being updated.

-While databases are expected to be available during the rolling maintenance process, the automated maintenance verifies Oracle Clusterware is running but does not verify that all database services and pluggable databases (PDBs) are available after a server is brought back online.
+Note that while databases are expected to be available during the rolling maintenance process, the automated maintenance verifies Oracle Clusterware is running but does not verify that all database services and pluggable databases (PDBs) are available after a server is brought back online.
 The availability of database services and PDBs after maintenance can depend on the application service definition.
 For example, a database service, configured with certain preferred and available nodes, may be relocated during the maintenance and wouldn't automatically be relocated back to its original node after the maintenance completes.
 Oracle recommends reviewing the documentation on Achieving Continuous Availability for Your Applications on Exadata Cloud Systems to reduce the potential for impact to your applications.
 By following the documentation's guidelines, the impact of infrastructure maintenance will be only minor service degradation as database servers are sequentially updated.

 Oracle recommends that you follow the Maximum Availability Architecture (MAA) best practices and use Data Guard to ensure the highest availability for your critical applications.
 For databases with Data Guard enabled, Oracle recommends that you separate the maintenance windows for the infrastructure instances running the primary and standby databases.
 You may also perform a switchover prior to the maintenance operations for the infrastructure instance hosting the primary database.
 This allows you to avoid any impact on your primary database during infrastructure maintenance.